Why should autoencoders work?: Proof of Theorem

-\begin{proof} The assumptions imply that $K$ has at most countably many components and that each such component is a connected smooth manifold with boundary of dimension less than or equal to $k$.
-Lemma~\ref{lem:cut-locus} thus implies that, after deleting a closed measure zero subset $C\subset K$ disjoint from $S$, each such component is diffeomorphic to an embedded submanifold with boundary of $\R^{k}$.
-Compressing the images of these diffeomorphisms into arbitrarily small disjoint disks by post-composing each with a suitable diffeomorphism of $\R^k$ produces a diffeomorphism $F_0$ of $K\setminus C$ onto a union of embedded submanifolds with boundary of $\R^k$, with each submanifold uniformly separated from the union of the others.
+\begin{proof} Each component $M$ of $K$ is a connected compact smooth manifold with boundary of dimension less than or equal to $k$.
+Applying Lemmas~\ref{lem:cut-locus}, \ref{lem:cut-locus-move-off-data} to each such component yields the existence of a closed set $C\subseteq K$ disjoint from $S$ such that $C$ has measure zero in $K$, $C\cap \partial K$ has measure zero in $\partial K$, and $M\setminus C$ is connected and admits a smooth embedding into $\R^k$ for each component $M$ of $K$.
+Compressing the images of these smooth embeddings into arbitrarily small disjoint disks by post-composing each with a suitable diffeomorphism of $\R^k$ produces a smooth embedding $F_0\colon K\setminus C\to \R^k$.